xcape-io/PyProps/QtProps/FortuneTellerTableProps/README.md

-﻿# FortuneTellerTableProps (Alphabet) props
+﻿# FortuneTellerTableProps (Alphabet) prop
-*A props from <a href="https://www.live-escape.net/" target="_blank">Live Escape Grenoble</a> using **PyQt5**.*
+*A prop from <a href="https://www.live-escape.net/" target="_blank">Live Escape Grenoble</a> using **PyQt5**.*

-A real word props, we have created a fortune teller table with a cowhide top and 36 flashable alphanum characters with powerful LEDs, this props (named *alphabet* in French at the time) is powered by a Raspberry Pi; the game master send a clue which is spelled  character LEDs.
+A real word prop, we have created a fortune teller table with a cowhide top and 36 flashable alphanum characters with powerful LEDs, this prop (named *alphabet* in French at the time) is powered by a Raspberry Pi; the game master send a clue which is spelled  character LEDs.
 Some flashing effects are available to scare players.

 Players must place a Tarot card in the correct place on the table to win the challenge that opens the door to the lounge.